Table of Contents

 AP Test Centres In India

-In India, candidates are required to adhere to the AP registration and payment guidelines provided by their chosen test centre.
-It’s important to note that AP test centres function independently, which means that their exam offerings, deadlines, fees, as well as policies and procedures related to exam cancellation and refunds may differ.
+It’s important to note that AP test centres function independently, meaning their exam offerings, deadlines, fees, policies and procedures related to exam cancellation and refunds may differ.

 Below is a list of cities in India where you can find AP test centres: